 East Lansing, MI 48823

-Books may be dropped off Monday-Thursday from 10am-3pm at the address above.
+Books may be dropped off Monday-Thursday from 10am-4pm at the address above.

+We believe that all children should have access to books of their own.
+We believe representation matters and that all of God's children should see themselves and their families in stories.
 We are beginning to do our part to address the issue of Book Deserts in the greater Lansing area.
 Books change lives.
-UKirk wants all children to have access to books that can build up their personal libraries.
+UKirk wants all children to have access to books that will build up their personal libraries.
 The more books a child has of their own, the better their literacy rate and the broader their future opportunities will likely be.